empa-scientific-it/openbis/docs/software-developer-documentation/apis/java-javascript-v3-api.md

 Javascript to Java or the other way round very easy.
 Because of some major differences between Javascript and Java development still some things had to be done a bit differently.
 But even then we tried to be conceptually consistent.

-Before we go into details let's mention that there are actually 3 different ways the Javascript V3 API can be loaded and used.
+Before we go into details let's mention that there are actually 4 different ways the Javascript V3 API can be loaded and used.
 These are:

-1) AMD / RequireJS modules
+1) AMD / RequireJS
+2) AMD / RequireJS bundle
-2) UMD module
+3) UMD bundle
-3) ESM module
+4) ESM bundle

-IMPORTANT: UMD and ESM modules are currently the recommended way of using the Javascript V3 API.
+IMPORTANT: UMD and ESM bundles are currently the recommended way of using the Javascript V3 API.
 AMD / RequireJS approach is still supported but no longer recommended.

-#### AMD / RequireJS modules
+#### AMD / RequireJS

 Initially, the only way to load and use the V3 API in Javascript was based on AMD modules and RequireJS (see code example below).
 In that approach, what we had to do first was to load RequireJS library itself and its config.
 Once that was done, we could start loading all the necessary V3 API